Chernobyllight/SaMam/readme.md

 ### :worried:**Training on pure torch**

-If you just use windows platform or the device can not be equipped with mamba_ssm, you can train our SaMam with only torch.
+If you just use windows platform or the device can not be equipped with mamba-ssm, you can train our SaMam with only torch.
 However, you should be patient when training because the convergence speed is **very very very slow**!
 You can specify hyper-parameter **"mamba-from-trion" to 0**.
 Run:

 ```
 python train_SaMam.py --content [train_content_dataset_folder] --style [train_style_dataset_folder] --mamba-from-trion 0